SuperSkiCard: environmental friendliness of the ski resorts

 Test result: 3 out of 5 stars

-On the freeride trails, they make an effort to inform skiers and snowboarders about the borders of the… more
+On the freeride trails, emphasis is placed on informing skiers and snowboarders about the boundaries… more